 “the ability for a therapy to prevent neuronal cell death by intervening in and inhibiting the pathogenetic cascade that results in cell dysfunction and eventual death.”

-L-Theanine Benefits on Anxiety and Stress
+Benefits of L-Theanine for Anxiety and Stress

 L-theanine’s anti-anxiety effects come from its increasing alpha brain wave activity.
 In addition to increasing GABA levels and being an antagonist of AMPA glutamate receptors.